Contact a lawyer now

 The obvious one: Remarriage

 The most significant benefit you can enjoy from bifurcating the divorce is marrying someone else.
-Bifurcating a divorce allows both the spouses to move on with their individual lives faster.
-Having no legal bindings to remarry someone else can be crucial for many reasons.
+Bifurcating a divorce allows both spouses to move on with their individual lives faster.
+Having no legal obligation to remarry someone else can be crucial for many reasons.

 Firstly, one of the major causes behind divorce is a change of love interest.
-It is common to find another person more lovable and attracted towards.
-Therefore, you would definitely want to have the court decision to be allowed to marry again.
+It is common to find another person more lovable and attractive.
+Therefore, you would want a court decision to allow you to marry again.

-After that, your religion may not allow you to marry someone else whilst still being married to your current spouse.
-As a result, you and your spouse may need to be officially declared single in order to remarry.
+After that, your religion may not allow you to marry someone else while still being married to your current spouse.
+As a result, you and your spouse may need to be officially declared single to remarry.

 You can move on quickly

 Going through the tough decision of separation can be extremely hectic, both physically and mentally.
 You would wish to get out of the situation as soon as possible.
-Sometimes, the overall divorce decision may take years before arriving as several factors are associated with a divorce.
+Sometimes, the overall divorce decision may take years to arrive, as several factors are associated with a divorce.
 Bifurcating a divorce allows you to go on with your life without much delay.

 Faster property and asset division

-The division of pre-marital and post-marital assets is one of the toughest decisions of a divorce.
-It also takes a lot of time to come to a decision regarding who gets what.
-However, bifurcation allows you to get the divorce decision first and then take your time to come to a decision regarding property division.
+The division of premarital and postmarital assets is one of the toughest decisions in a divorce.
+It also takes a lot of time to decide who gets what.
+However, bifurcation allows you to get the divorce decision first and then take your time to decide on property division.

-In most times, people find it mentally relaxing to sit together and decide themselves after the actual divorce decision is out of the way.
+Most times, people find it mentally relaxing to sit together and decide for themselves after the actual divorce decision is out of the way.

 What are the Cons of a Bifurcated Divorce?

 No matter how beneficial it seems, there is always the other side of the coin.
-Here are 3 disadvantages of bifurcating a divorce that may make you shy away from the decision.
+Here are three disadvantages of bifurcating a divorce that may make you shy away from the decision.

 It is much more expensive

-Bifurcating your divorce may add up some extra costs to the overall divorce case.
+Bifurcating your divorce may add some extra costs to the overall divorce case.
 Different issues of the separation are solved individually.
-As a result, the individual costs make the overall case conclusion to be expensive than before.
+As a result, the individual costs make the overall case conclusion more expensive than before.

 It gives an incentive to delay the process

 If the divorce takes place under huge conflicts, bifurcating it may provide a negative impression and intention to the other spouse.
 For instance, you would want the divorce decision to be done and dusted as soon as possible.
-This may give your spouse an opportunity to willfully delay the decision by not agreeing to your terms and making you suffer more.
+This may allow your spouse to willfully delay the decision by not agreeing to your terms and making you suffer more.

 The judicial process may be inefficient

 One of the major cons of bifurcating a divorce is that not all states allow this.
-The problem with such a process is that it makes the overall judicial process of divorce to be inefficient.
+The problem with such a process is that it makes the overall judicial process for divorce inefficient.
 Most courts will want to provide their decisions at the time of the final dissolution decision.
 Individual decisions regarding divorce can be stressful for a court.

+Before diving into a bifurcated divorce, talk to a divorce lawyer first.
 The process of bifurcating a divorce varies from state to state.
-In most states, you will be required to file a motion to the court.
+So, it’s crucial to know if it’s even an option where you live.
+Your lawyer can guide you through your state’s specific laws on this.
+In most states, you will be required to file a motion with the court.
 After that, you will be asked to go to court for a hearing and pursue the appropriateness of bifurcation.
+If it’s doable and not too complex, getting a bifurcated divorce often involves both spouses agreeing and filing the needed legal papers.

-Some states may want both parties to have consent for bifurcating the divorce.
+Some states may want both parties to have consent before bifurcating the divorce.
 As a result, you and your spouse will have to be on the same page throughout the process.
+You might get an exception if you can prove a strong legal reason without harming their interests.
+But if your spouse strongly opposes it and makes a good case, the court might say no to your request for bifurcation.

 Conclusion

-A bifurcated divorce decision may be just the right thing for you if you are looking to get out of the married life as soon as possible.
-There are many obvious benefits of bifurcating a divorce.
+A bifurcated divorce decision may be just the right thing for you if you are looking to get out of married life as soon as possible.
+There are many obvious benefits to bifurcating a divorce.

 However, there are a few disadvantages as well.
 At the end of the day, you and your spouse should be on the same page with this decision and seek professional help for a smoother process.